CaptainStabs/Face-Super-Resolution/README.md

 ### Train

-1. Run python gen_lr_imgs.py to get the face imgs with low resolution and pool qualities
+1. Run python gen_lr_imgs.py to get the face imgs with low resolution and poor qualities

 2. Set the dir in train.py